 3 Tips To Realizing A Faster Cash Recycler ROI

-Deploying cash recyclers is a monumental task.
+Deploying cash recyclers can sometimes seem like a monumental task.
 After the purchasing decision has been made, there are quite a few logistical items that need addressing.
 You will obviously need to determine the location of each machine, collaborate with IT to ensure smooth core software integration, and, most importantly, make sure that your staff is prepared for the new hardware.

 However through the years we've learned that there are a few less obvious items that tend to get lost in the shuffle.
 Below are three ‘common sense' ways for your bank to get the most impact out of a cash recycler as quickly as possible.

 - Process review.
 In any bank, there is a process for everything and especially if it involves cash.
 Whether it's related to drawer limits, vault buy/sells, or even what happens when a teller takes a break for lunch, today's branch has processes ingrained in daily operating procedures.
 For each scenario, your expertly trained tellers are expected to follow process and limit deviations.
 The problem with that expectation is that many of your processes change as soon as a recycler is installed.
 With each process change there is an increased chance for confusion during the initial installation period.
 For example, take a vault transaction.
 Instead of a vault event happening under dual control in the back room, it could be handled more efficiently at the recycler.
 This simple change directly impacts customer service, the number of employees needed at the teller line, and perhaps even your branch manager.
 By allowing an adequate amount of time for reviewing all internal processes prior to installation, you will be ahead of the curve.